 A victim of domestic violence called a victim services program looking for help with getting a protection order.
-The Financial Assistance for Victims Program-funded legal advocate helped the victim with the paperwork and the filing process, and then also accompanied the victim to the protection order hearing.
-Report this victim as "served" because the victim received all the Financial Assistance for Victims Program-funded services they requested.
+The Tribal Financial Assistance Program-funded legal advocate helped the victim with the paperwork and the filing process, and then also accompanied the victim to the protection order hearing.
+Report this victim as "served" because the victim received all the Tribal Financial Assistance Program-funded services they requested.